 Field Data Type Description Behavior and Usage Analysis ID Character The ID of the associated analysis.
 This field is populated automatically with the Record ID of the analysis to which the Reliability Recommendation record will be linked when it is saved.
-Assigned To Name Character The first and last name of the per- son who should perform the recom- mended action.
+Assigned To Name Character The first and last name of the person who should perform the recommended action.
 This field contains a list of all Security Users in the database, presented in the following format: <last name="">, <first name>, <user id=""></user></first </last> Completion Com- ments Text Details about the completed recommendation.
 This field is required when the value in the Status field is Rejected , Superseded , or Cancelled .
-Final Approver Name Character The first and last name of the person who should approve the information in the Recommendation record after the recommended action has This field contains a list of all Security Users in the database, presented in the following format: <last name="">, <first name="">, <user id=""></user></first></last> Recommendation Character been performed.
-The reason the You can type any value Basis recommended action is needed. in this field.
+Final Approver Name Character The first and last name of the person who should approve the information in the Recommendation record after the recommended action has been performed.
+This field contains a list of all Security Users in the database, presented in the following format: <last name="">, <first name="">, <user id=""></user></first></last> Recommendation Basis Character The reason the recommended action is needed.
+You can type any value in this field.